Christopher Slade

 • Education

-Chris is a member of the firm’s Tax Group and Tax Controversy/Tax Litigation Group.
-In addition to handling tax litigation matters, his practice includes advising clients throughout the audit process, remediation of tax compliance errors and making disclosures under the Voluntary Disclosures Program, obtaining interest and penalty relief and other discretionary remedies, and challenging collection action (and other administrative action) taken by the tax authorities, particularly in the cross-border context.
-He also collaborates with other members of the Tax Group to assist clients with transactional and tax advisory matters.
+In addition to his expertise in tax litigation, Chris advises clients throughout the audit process.
+His practice includes the remediation of tax compliance errors, making disclosures under the Voluntary Disclosures Program, obtaining interest and penalty relief and securing other discretionary remedies.
+Chris is adept at challenging collection action and other administrative measures taken by tax authorities, particularly in the cross-border context.
+He has extensive experience resolving administrative disputes with the Canada Revenue Agency, and has acted on leading cases involving cross-border audits, foreign-based information requirements, compliance order proceedings, the Advance Pricing Agreement program and disputes relating to the Mutual Agreement Procedure in Canada’s income tax treaties.
+Chris also collaborates regularly with other members of the Tax Group to assist clients with transactional and tax advisory matters and has been engaged to provide expert tax opinion evidence in commercial arbitration proceedings.

-Chris is recognized by Chambers and Partners as a leading lawyer in the area of Tax: Litigation and has been recognized since 2019 in International Tax Review’s World Tax Guide for his expertise in Tax Controversy.
-He has published articles on a variety of tax issues in professional legal journals and is a co-author of the Chambers Tax Controversy 2023 Global Practice Guide (Canada Chapter).
-Chris has also presented at various conferences and other events for tax executives and tax practitioners in Canada and internationally.
+Chris has made significant contributions to the field of tax law through his published articles on a variety of tax issues in professional legal journals, and he is currently co-author of the Chambers Tax Controversy Global Practice Guide (Canada Chapter).
+Chris has also presented at numerous conferences and events for tax executives and practitioners in Canada and internationally.

 Early in his legal career, Chris completed a judicial clerkship at the Tax Court of Canada.
 Prior to joining Aird & Berlis, Chris was a senior partner at a national law firm affiliated with one of the Big 4 accounting firms, where he co-led the affiliated firm’s tax litigation practice in Toronto.